Skip to main content

 Overview

 Children’s Hospital of Philadelphia (CHOP) and the University of Pennsylvania have a long and distinguished history in genetic and genomic diagnostics.
-Cytogenetic, molecular and biochemical laboratory training has been offered here since the inception of these fields, and in 2017 the program was certified for training in the newly created field of Laboratory Genetics and Genomics (LGG).
-Training in biochemical genetics takes place at Children’s Hospital of Philadelphia, and training for the LGG program takes place at three sites on the campus of the University of Pennsylvania:
+Cytogenetic, molecular, and biochemical laboratory training has been offered here since the inception of these fields.
+In 2017, the program was accredited by the ABMGG and then by the the ACGME in 2019, for training in the newly created specialty of Laboratory Genetics and Genomics (LGG).
+Fellows complete the majority of their training at CHOP but also participate in up to five rotations at two additional sites, including multiple rotations on the University of Pennsylvania campus.

 The history, expertise and compassion that make Children’s Hospital of Philadelphia unique are also what makes it the best place for medical trainees.